chrisl8/ArloBot/README.md

 and your system will be set up to use as a "remote" station.

-Once you have ROS running with a map loaded (or building) then you can run RVIZ on your worksattion.
+Once you have ROS running with a map loaded (or building) then you can run RVIZ on your workstation.
 Look for the RVIZ icon on your desktop or in your Gnome Menu.
 If that isn't there you can run this script to start RVIZ on your workstation:
 `~/catkin_ws/src/ArloBot/scripts/view-navigation.sh`